Travelogue: Rediscovering the Beauty of Bacolod after 41 Years

 As Marcos’ hand let go of Bacolod, new local leadership emerged, more attuned to participatory governance.
 NGOs, the Church, and civil society (especially groups like Task Force Sugarlandia) mobilized relief, feeding programs, and land reform advocacy.

 Recognizing the danger of a monocrop economy, Bacolod began economic diversification.
-Retail and banking sectors started to flourish, and housing and mall developments increased, notably by the Lopue and Ayala groups.
+The retail and banking sectors began to flourish, while housing and mall developments notably increased due to the efforts of the Lopue and Ayala groups.
 And with information technology flourishing, the groundwork for Bacolod’s BPO sector began in the late 1990s.

 MassKara Festival

-As Bacolod City began to pick up the pieces, it wasn’t long before the city experienced another tragedy.
+Just as Bacolod City was beginning to rebuild its life, another tragedy struck the city.
 The city was mourning the Don Juan ferry disaster.
-And out of this misfortune, the Ilonggo’s resilience and optimism shone through with the creation of the MassKara Festival in 1980.
+As a result of this misfortune, the resilience and optimism of the Ilonggo people were highlighted by the creation of the MassKara Festival in 1980.
 The smiling masks became a symbol of Bacolod’s defiance and creative spirit.

 Over time, it evolved into a major cultural and tourism event, significantly boosting Bacolod’s national and international image.